AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ## **Searching Data**

-Source Control can store large amount of student data, and it may be a trouble to scroll through the long list.
+Source Control can store large amount of student data, and it may be a trouble to scroll through the long list of students.

-The following commands, `list` and `search`, allows you to go through your list of students quickly, filtering the displayed list of students by their names, NUSNET IDs, groupings, or their tags.
+The following commands, `list` and `search`, allows you to go through the list of students quickly, filtering the displayed list of students by their names, NUSNET IDs, groupings, or their tags.